 by notice in writing give directions to the person who has so diverted, taken, or used the water defining, where applicable, the purposes for which, or the extent to which, water may be diverted, taken, or used by that person in the exercise of those rights and specifying the extent, if any, to which, the manner in which, and the conditions upon which, that person may divert, take, or use such water otherwise than in the exercise of those rights.

-(2) A direction given by the Commission under subsection (1) —
+(2) A direction given by the Minister under subsection (1) —

 (a) is to contain reasons for the direction; and

-(b) may be varied or cancelled by the Commission by subsequent notice in writing.
+(b) may be varied or cancelled by the Minister by subsequent notice in writing.

-(2a) Clause 7(2) of Schedule 1 applies, with all necessary changes, when the Commission is considering whether to give or make, or is determining the contents of —
+(2a) Clause 7(2) of Schedule 1 applies, with all necessary changes, when the Minister is considering whether to give or make, or is determining the contents of —

 (a) any direction under subsection (1) as to the diversion, taking or use of water otherwise than in the exercise of a right referred to in that subsection; or